Miltage/robert/site/project/disco-dance-party.md

 # About

 This game was made in a week for the Free Lives Physics Jam 2023.

-The competition is still under way.
-I will update this page when the results are in!
+The only constraint for the jam is that the game must use physics in some way.

+For this jam I played around with ragdoll simulation and settled on this disco dancing rhythm game.

+# Results

+The game won the award for "Best Ragdoll Physics"! 🏆